gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Extensions.ArrayExt.md

 ## ArrayExt.FindAll<T>(this T[], Predicate<T>) Method

-(Cross-Game compatible) Retrieves all the elements that match the conditions defined by the specified predicate.
+Retrieves all the elements that match the conditions defined by the specified predicate.

 ```csharp
 public static T[] FindAll<T>(this T[] array, System.Predicate<T> match);